 10. Sports Organizations If you have children involved in sports, take the opportunity to meet and chat with other parents.
 These are people that are probably in your age group and could help you expand your network even further.

 11. Social/Leisure-Time Groups Too many people turn down invitations to holiday parties, celebrations, or fund-raising dinners, thinking they’re a waste of time.
 Don’t those folks know how busy we are during the holidays?
 You know what?
 These “wastes of time” can prove to be some of your best networking opportunities, because people are relaxed and in festive moods.
 Next time, accept that invitation and cultivate your relationships.

 YOU have networking contacts.

+Those contacts simply need you to ask the right questions, and usually they come up with lots of opportunities and names of people who might be able to help you.
 Networking means connecting with people who know you or want to get to know you.
 This could even be your boss or your former boss.
 Once you recognize this, you’ll take time to say hello to coworkers and keep in touch with former professors and classmates, as well as folks you’ve met at professional meetings, conferences, sporting events, or Christmas parties.
 Along the way, networking will become part of your regular routine rather than some dreaded task and you’ll be able to network without anyone even realizing it.